Geraint Watkins

 Key Man

 For so many years a keystone of the bands of Nick Lowe, Van Morrison, Bill Wyman’s Rhythm Kings, Dave Edmunds and countless more, Geraint Watkins is also a revered creator of his own sublime music.
+Throughout his career as an accompanist, he has released just a handful of highly acclaimed solo albums showcasing his own material.
+These days he regularly performs a good selection from this repertoire with his band – the Mosquitoes.

 Watkins left his native Wales to attend art college in Portsmouth where he befriended fellow student (and future Balham Alligator) Gary Rickard.
 Upon finishing college, he followed Rickard back to Cardiff where he was recruited by Tommy Riley into one of the hottest outfits of the time, Red Beans and Rice.
 The band were firm favourites on the London pub-rock scene in the ‘70s and Watkins soon found himself living in Balham, south London where he joined Juice on the Loose.
 Towards the end of the decade, he took off on the Be Stiff Route 78 tour as part of Micky Jupp’s band and shortly afterwards, Andy Fairweather Low produced Watkins’ first album “Geraint Watkins and The Dominators” for the Vertigo label.
 Session work for producer Stuart Coleman followed which led to a regular spot for Geraint in Shakin’ Stevens’ band for a few years.
 Throughout the years until the Covid pandemic lockdown, Watkins would go on to record and play live with Dave Edmunds, Nick Lowe, Van Morrison, Bill Wyman’s Rhythm Kings, Eric Clapton, Paul McCartney, Mark Knopfler, Dr. Feelgood, Rory Gallagher, The Fabulous Thunderbirds, The Stray Cats, Carl Perkins, Tom Jones, John Martyn and countless others.